Andhra Sahitya Parishad plates of Śaktivarman

 XXII.

-Mentally laughing at (the divine) Nārāyaṇa, (thinking,) “he is said to have defeated the hosts of demons (daitya) in olden days by abandoning his own form and taking recourse to faked identities like the Fish,” this Cālukya-Nārāyaṇa (Śaktivarman), in addition to having cast down his (other) enemies, (put) to death in battle His Majesty the masterful King (adhipa) Coḍa-Bhīma, who was a likeness of Rāvaṇa.↓13
+Mentally laughing at (the divine) Nārāyaṇa, (thinking,) “he is said to have defeated the hosts of demons (daitya) in olden days by abandoning his own form and taking recourse to faked identities like the Fish,” this Cālukya-Nārāyaṇa (Śaktivarman), in addition to having cast down his (other) enemies, (put) to death in battle His Majesty the masterful King (adhipa) Coḍa-Bhīma, who was a likeness of Rāvaṇa.↓12

 XXIII.

-Churning with the power of his own arms the ocean of the army (rathinī) of the lord of Utkalikā—[this ocean] in which the sea monsters (makara) are fearsomely caparisoned↓14 raging elephants, in which the crocodiles (nakra) are processions of heroes, which swells with water that is blood and tumbles with thousands of strings of waves which are horses—this Cālukya-Nārāyaṇa seizes in battle the Royal Fortune (śrī) belonging to that [lord of Utkalikā] (as the divine Nārāyaṇa churned the ocean and seized the goddess Śrī who had belonged to that ocean).
+Churning with the power of his own arms the ocean of the army (rathinī) of the lord of Utkalikā—[this ocean] in which the sea monsters (makara) are fearsome, inexorable,↓13 raging elephants, in which the crocodiles (nakra) are processions of heroes, which swells with water that is blood and tumbles with thousands of strings of waves which are horses—this Cālukya-Nārāyaṇa seizes in battle the Royal Fortune (śrī) belonging to that [lord of Utkalikā] (as the divine Nārāyaṇa churned the ocean and seized the goddess Śrī who had belonged to that ocean).

-53-56That shelter of all the world (sarva-lokāśraya), His Majesty Viṣṇuvardhana, the supremely pious Supreme Lord (parameśvara) of Emperors (mahārājādhirāja), the Supreme Sovereign (parama-bhaṭṭāraka) and supreme devotee of Maheśvara, convokes all householders (kuṭumbin)—including foremost the territorial overseers (rāṣṭrakūṭa)—who reside in Vaṟanāṇḍu district (viṣaya), and commands the minister (mantrin), the chaplain (purohita), the general (senāpati), the crown prince (yuvarāja) and the commander of the guard (dauvārikādhyakṣa) as follows.
-[To wit:]
+53-56That shelter of all the world (sarva-lokāśraya), His Majesty Viṣṇuvardhana, the supremely pious Supreme Lord (parameśvara) of Emperors (mahārājādhirāja), the Supreme Sovereign (parama-bhaṭṭāraka) and supreme devotee of Maheśvara, convokes all householders (kuṭumbin)—including foremost the territorial overseers (rāṣṭrakūṭa)—who reside in Vaṟanāṇḍu district (viṣaya), and, witnessed by the minister (mantrin), the chaplain (purohita), the general (senāpati), the crown prince (yuvarāja) and the gate guard (dauvārika), commands them as follows.
+To wit:

 XXIV.